yudugit/rest-api-documentation/README.md

 ```

 ##### POST
-A **POST** request creates a new edition. the request body must contain an XML representation of an EditionState, the EditionState with the required fields as detailed in [Permissible Fields](#edition-state-fields), `callbackSuccess` allows us to define a url to message when the edition is created successfully, `callbackFailure` allows us to define a url to message encase of a failure.
+A **POST** request creates a new edition. the request body must contain an XML representation of an EditionState, the EditionState with the required fields as detailed in [Permissible Fields](#edition-state-fields),
+`callbackSuccess` allows us to define a url to message when the edition is created successfully, `callbackFailure` allows us to define a url to message encase of a failure, once the operation is completed,
+ a [Meta Publishing Result](#meta-publishing-result) is sent to the correct url depending on the outcome.

 ##### PUT

 A **PUT** request updates an existing edition.
-The request body must contain the XML representation of an EditionState with the required fields as detailed in [Permissible Fields](#edition-state-fields).
+The request body must contain the XML representation of an EditionState with the required fields as detailed in [Permissible Fields](#edition-state-fields),
+`callbackSuccess` allows us to define a url to message when the edition is created successfully, `callbackFailure` allows us to define a url to message encase of a failure, once the operation is completed,
+ a [Meta Publishing Result](#meta-publishing-result) is sent to the correct url depending on the outcome.

 ##### DELETE